MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 ## Shard storage

-Data shard in ADE represents a horizontal partition of a table, and each shard is implemented as an independent compressed column store.
+Data shard in Azure Data Explorer represents a horizontal partition of a table, and each shard is implemented as an independent compressed column store.

 There are no hard constraints on the size of a single shard: neither on the number of logical records it represents nor on its physical size (size of the shard's encoded data in the Blob store).
 Nevertheless, the preferred shard size is 100K-10M records, since a large number of small shards results in significant management and query planning overhead, while small number of very large shards inhibits query execution parallelism.